algorand/pyteal/docs/state.rst

 Reading
 ~~~~~~~

 To read from global state, use the :any:`App.globalGet` function.
-The only argument it takes it the
+The only argument it takes is the
 key to read from.
 For example:

 .. code-block:: python